quasarframework/quasar-ui-qcalendar/ui/dev/src/pages/help/faq.md

 ---
 title: FAQ
-desc:
+desc: Tips and Tricks as contributed by the community.
 keys: Help
 ---

-This is an accumulatin of Tips and Tricks as contributed by the cummunity.
+This is an accumulation of Tips and Tricks as contributed by the community.